ClinicalPlatform/lita-reviewer-lotto-cheating/README.md

   specify reviewer level, which is used to divide the user into junior reviewer group and senior reviewer group.

-  - a user whose level is greater than or equal to 2 is senior reviewer.
+  - a user whose level is greater than or equal to `2` is senior reviewer.
-  - a user whose level is less than 2 is junior reviewer.
+  - a user whose level is less than `2` is junior reviewer.

   one user from each group is selected as a reviewer.

 - `-w` , `--working_days` ( e.g. `--working_days 1,2,3,4,5` )

-  specify working days by comma separated numbers (0-6 Sunday is 0) working days is used to pick up reviewer candidates. reviewers are selected only from users that today is their working day
+  specify working days by comma separated numbers ( `0-6` Sunday is `0` )
+  reviewers are selected only from reviewer candidates that today is their working day

 #### lita reviewer delete